Legal action in the small claims court

 - claims about underpayments that are for $20,000 or less

-- certain disputes about casual employment disputes.
+- certain disputes about casual conversion.

 The entitlements being claimed need to be covered by Australian workplace laws and within the statutory time limit (usually 6 years from when the entitlement was meant to be paid).